-The Scope Service Utility (SSU) is required for OMA to communicate with Tektronix MSO/DSO70000C/D/DX/SX series real-time (RT) oscilloscopes and the DSA8300 equivalent-time (ET) oscilloscope.
+The Scope Service Utility (SSU) is required for OMA to communicate with Tektronix MSO/DSO70000C/D/DX/SX series real-time (RT) oscilloscopes.
 The SSU is installed and runs on the target oscilloscope to collect and send data to the OMA.